This video was recorded for the 10th anniversary of hae day :-)

 My name is Fiona Wardman, and I live in Sydney, Australia.

-I have HAE and am the only one in my family with this rare disease.
+I have HAE and am the only one in my family with HAE.
 After many years of unexplained swelling attacks, including one laryngeal attack that almost killed me, I finally received a diagnosis 26 years after my first attack.

-I got involved with the HAE community when my Immunologist invited me to meet with other patients and physicians to discuss gaining access to funded treatments.
-With the help of HAEi, I co-founded HAE Australia, now known as HAE Australasia, as we represent Australians and New Zealanders with HAE.
+I became involved with the HAE community when my Immunologist invited me to meet with other patients and physicians to discuss gaining access to funded treatments.
+With the help of HAEi, I co-founded HAE Australia, now known as HAE Australasia, and our organization represents Australians and New Zealanders with HAE.

 In 2014 I was elected as a Director and the Treasurer of HAEi.
-In 2018 I was asked to join the RPA program for the Asia Pacific region.
+In 2018 I was asked to join the Regional Patient Advocate (RPA) program for the Asia Pacific region.
 Towards the end of 2018, HAEi Leadership asked me to be the Chief Regional Patient Advocate to oversee the RPA program, which now covers the globe.

 Tell us a little about your region